Shell corporation: United Kingdom

 Currently British overseas territories and crown dependencies are only required to tell the true name of owners of shell companies upon request from official law enforcement agencies.
 However, since 2020 they are forced to publish these names in a public register in order to prevent anonymous use of shell companies.

 United States

-The new customer due diligence (CDD) rule from 2016 requires that banks know the identities of beneficial owners of legal entity customers, enabling them to disclose this information to law enforcement agencies, thus aiding in the identification true business owners and their tax liabilities.
+The customer due diligence (CDD) rule from 2016 requires that banks know the identities of beneficial owners of legal entity customers, enabling them to disclose this information to law enforcement agencies, thus aiding in the identification of the true business owners and their tax liabilities.
 Thereby, the rule aims to prevent the anonymous misuse of shell companies.
 The rule is administered by the Financial Crimes Enforcement Network (FinCEN).
-In January 2021, anonymous shell companies were effectively banned via a provision in the William M. (Mac) Thornberry National Defense Authorization Act for Fiscal Year 2021.
-In 2025 however the US Treasury department announced it would not enforce this law, and thus shell companies would not be required to follow the law requiring they disclose their owners and beneficiaries.
+In January 2021, anonymous shell companies were effectively banned via the Corporate Transparency Act, a provision in the William M. (Mac) Thornberry National Defense Authorization Act for Fiscal Year 2021.
+In 2025, however, the US Treasury department announced it would not enforce this law, and thus shell companies would not be required to follow the law requiring they disclose their owners and beneficiaries.
 On March 21, 2025, FinCEN announced an interim final rule removing the reporting requirement for domestic businesses.